 Brokerage, Saving, Checking, Trust, Roth IRA, Traditional IRA, and SEP IRA

 Exchange-Traded Funds (ETFs)

-The main perk offered by Betterment investing is there’s no need to maintain a minimum account balance or invest a certain amount.
+The main perk Betterment offers is that there is no need to maintain a minimum balance.
 When you do decide to invest, Betterment will keep your portfolio sufficiently diversified through automatic rebalancing.

-Betterment offers an impressive number of account types, including IRAs, trust accounts, as well as checking accounts.
+Betterment offers an impressive number of account types, including IRAs, trust accounts, and checking accounts.
 This is something many similar robo-advisors fail to offer.

 The platform helps you to align your portfolio with your goals.
 If you’re nearing retirement, your portfolio allocation will be different from someone who has just left college and started their career.

 To support you in securing the optimal portfolio, you can choose from selected specialized portfolios to achieve your goals, such as:

 Since Betterment opened its doors, it has become known as an excellent starting point for investors looking for an alternative to traditional brokerages.
 It’s why Betterment fees are among the lowest around.